Gradation: The importance of the granulometric curves in concrete and roads

 Scarcity or quality aggregates, in many areas, makes the use of alternate marginal material a degradation hazard.

-Makers of concrete need clean, hard aggregate….comprising specified proportions of particles in sizes that promote close fit or smaller pieces among larger ones.
+Makers of concrete need clean, hard aggregate….comprising specified proportions of particles in sizes that promote close fit or smaller pieces among larger ones, and that’s why builders use equipment as Junhua machinery to mix concrete and make sure it has they right composition.
 Such degradation brings three important advantages: